sjn/introducing-se/docs.md

 ### 4. Clarify terms

 * *«What do you mean when you say this?»*
-* In your own words, repeat what you hear
+* In your own words, repeat what you hear.
-* Ask if you understand correctly
+* Ask if you understand correctly.
-* Identify & clarify words that may confuse
+* Identify & clarify words that may confuse.

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")